Component-Oriented-PHP/tutorials/basic/11-controller-responses.md

 ---
 previous: 10-markdown
-next: 12-wrapup
+next: 12-requests-responses
 ---

-# HTTP Requests, Responses and Middlewares
+# Fixing Response Coupling in Controllers

-This will probably be the last chapter in our basic tutorial.
-I intend to cover one inconsistency between my teaching and what we have been doing up until now in controllers and also teach you a bit about HTTP responses (and requests).
-I will also use this chapter to cover middlewares briefly.
+In this chapter I intend to cover one inconsistency between my teaching and what we have been doing up until now in controllers.

 Go take a look at any controller, say HomeController.